nikohoffren/stolen-or-not-app/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 1. Fork the repository
-2. Clone the repository to your local machine `git clone https://github.com/<your-username>/stolen-or-not-app.git`
+2. Clone the repository to your local machine `git clone https://github.com/your-username/stolen-or-not-app.git`

-Replace <your-username> with your GitHub username.
+Replace 'your-username' with your GitHub username.

 3. Change directory to the project directory `cd stolen-or-not-app`
 4. Run `flutter pub get` in the root of the project to install necessary dependencies.